-DUNGARVAN.-I regret to have to inform you of a most horrid, and malicious murder, which was commas.
-The victim of this atrocious deed was a young this county.
-He was at the fair of Kilmacthomas, on about eleven o'clock at night, was attacked by two or villains took up a stone about eight pounds in weight, and with it dealt upon the unfortunate man's head a deadly blow which had completely broken his skull.
-His brother who was a witness to this bloody and murderous scene, would have in all probability shared the fate of the deceased had he not fled into Kilmaca verdict of "wilful murder" was returned.
-I have posed to be the perpetrators of this foul and malignant
+DUNGARYAN.-I regret to have to inform you of a most horrid, and malicious murder, which was committed on Thursday the 12th instant, near Kilmacthomas.
+The victim of this atrocious deed was a young man about twenty-three years of age, from Faha in this county.
+He was at the fair of Kilmacthomas. on three fellows, who, it is said harboured towards him some spleen on account of an old grudge; one of the villains took up a stone about eight pounds in weight, and with it dealt upon the unfortunate man's head a deadly blow which had completely broken his skull.
+His brother who was a witness to this bloody and murderous scene, would have in all probability shared c-imo, have been arrested by the police at the funeral